Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

-IPython Notebooks and the Python Scienctific Stack
+IPython Notebooks and the Python Scientific Stack
 ---

 [IPython](http://ipython.org/) in action creating reproducible and publishable interactive work.